link-intersystems/redux-middlewares/README.md

         })
       );

-In this scenario the `ActionFactory` will be invoked every time the `state.counter` changes and the created action will be dispatched.
+In this scenario the `ActionFactory` will be invoked every time the `state.counter` changes and creates an action with the payload `triggerAction.type + " " + selectedState` which will then be dispatched.

+### Infinit loop prevention

+When you specify state change behavior you can introduce infinit loops.
+E.g

+    stateChangeMiddleware
+      .whenStateChanges((state) => state.a)
+      .thenDispatch(changeStateB())
+      );

+    stateChangeMiddleware
+      .whenStateChanges((state) => state.b)
+      .thenDispatch(changeStateA())
+      );

+The state change middleware detects those loops by tracking the call stack depth.
+Per default a call stack depth of 20 state change dispatches is allowed.
+If you